eclipse-tractusx/digital-product-pass/docs/data retrieval guide/DataRetrievalGuide.md.saved.bak.md

 ### Prerequisites

-The following information is required to enable the decentralized search for digital twin registries:
+The following information are required to enable the decentralized search for digital twin registries:

 | Name | Example | Description |
 | ---- | ------- | ----------- |